Anger in Marriage: 15 Critical Warnings Your Husband’s Rage Is Tearing You Apart

 Key Highlights

 It has caused me hurt and resentment like I can’t believe at times.
-There were times when I cried out for peace.
 I’ve run through all the emotions of sadness, hopelessness and blaming myself for years.

 Since I work to avoid any conflict when possible, he probably feels like everything is fine.
 He is clueless about how I feel despite me telling him many times over the years.